4 Benefits of Having a Flexible Homeschool Plan

 2. More Peaceful Atmosphere In Our Homeschool

-I have found out over the last 10 years of homeschooling our three children that our homeschool is full of peace.
+I have found out over the last 15 years of homeschooling our three children, that our homeschool is full of peace.
 Perfection?
 Um, no. But peace?
 Yes!
 And I know that a large part of this is due to the fact that I allow for flexibility in our day.
 While having a plan is beneficial, I can’t stress the equal importance of allowing budge room in your homeschool day.
+This especially comes in handy when you run a business and homeschool.

 3. Helps Teach Our Children Real-Life Coping Skills

 It’s true.
 Those of us who have made it into adulthood really grasp the concept that we do not control our lives.
 I have witnessed how flexibility in our homeschool has given each of our children the ability to cope with many different circumstances in life.
-From dealing with year-long deployments to international moves to celebrating birthdays – flexibility has given my children a real life ability to cope and adapt to many unique situations.
+From dealing with year-long deployments to international moves to celebrating birthdays – flexibility has given my children the real-life ability to cope and adapt to many unique situations.
+This will serve them well and carry them through challenges they’ll face in life.

 4. Because Learning Can’t Always Be Planned

 It’s true.
 As much as I’d love a perfectly planned homeschool year where each subject and assignment I planned went exactly as I had written out – it simply does not.
 And that’s okay.
 As a matter of fact, it’s better that way.
-I love seeing how uniquely each one of my precious children learn and when they organically find something that sets their spirit on fire!
-Being flexible with my planning helps to ignite those fires and allow them to remain lit and stoked as long as possible.
+I love seeing how uniquely each one of my precious children learn, and when they organically find something that sets their spirit on fire!
+Being flexible with my planning helps to ignite those fires, and allows them to remain lit and stoked as long as possible.
 And I wouldn’t have it any other way.

 For us, we put all of our weekly plans into a binder and take a look back over what we did that year.
 Because our plans are by week, we don’t see a lot of crossed-out items or shifting, but rather an accurate portrait of what we did in our homeschool.
 And even better, The Organized Homeschool Planner™ I created is a fully editable PDF.
 I am able to type in what we are doing and edit it as we go along!
 It is a fabulous way to see our life in action over the homeschool year.